 Reason for surgery

 The reason why you originally had breast enhancement surgery plays an important role in determining the risk of capsular contracture.
-Women who are getting their first boob job (a primary breast augmentation) have a lower risk of developing capsular contracture in comparison to those who are having breast implant revision or breast reconstruction after a mastectomy.
+Women who are getting their first Breast Augmentation have a lower risk of developing capsular contracture in comparison to those who are having breast implant revision or breast reconstruction after a mastectomy.